 a time of war,

-5780 is a year of authority in our words, a year where completion and promotion coincide.
+We are in the Hebrew year 5782.
+We are in the decade of the ‘80s.
+A decade when there is an authority in our words.
 Further, it is also a time of decision.
 A time to make a choice—because we do not have to accept any promotion, completion, or even authority, if we choose.
 We can be like Jacob’s brother Esau and decide to trade our birthright, our inheritance, for a bit of comfort for our flesh.

 Now Jacob cooked a stew; and Esau came in from the field, and he was weary.
 And Esau said to Jacob, ‘Please feed me with that same red stew, for I am weary.’
 Therefore his name was called Edom.